Rocket artillery: Metal-cylinder rocket artillery

+In the Mughal Empire under Akbar's reign during the 16th century, Mughal artillery rockets began to use metal casing, which made them more weatherproof and allowed a larger amount of gunpowder, increasing their destructive power.
+Mughal ban iron rockets were described by European visitors, including François Bernier who witnessed the 1658 Battle of Samugarh fought between brothers Aurangzeb and Dara Shikoh.

-The earliest successful utilization of metal-cylinder rocket artillery is associated with Kingdom of Mysore, South India.
-Tipu Sultan's father Hyder Ali successfully established the powerful Sultanate of Mysore and introduced the first iron-cased metal-cylinder rocket.
+The earliest successful utilization of metal-cylinder rocket artillery is associated with the Kingdom of Mysore, South India.
+Tipu Sultan successfully established the powerful Sultanate of Mysore and introduced the first iron-cased metal-cylinder rocket.
 The Mysorean rockets of this period were innovative, chiefly because of the use of iron tubes that tightly packed the gunpowder propellant; this enabled higher thrust and longer range for the missile (up to 2 km range).

 Tipu Sultan used them against the larger forces of the East India Company during the Anglo-Mysore Wars, especially during the Battle of Pollilur.
 Another battle where these missiles were deployed was the Battle of Sultanpet Tope, where Colonel Arthur Wellesley, later famous as the First Duke of Wellington, was almost defeated by Tipu's Diwan Purnaiah.

-Although the rockets were quite primitive, they had a demoralizing effect on the enemy due to the noise and bursting light.
+The rockets had a demoralizing effect on the enemy due to the noise and bursting light.
 The rockets could be of various sizes but usually consisted of a tube of soft hammered iron about 8 inches (20 cm) long and 1.5 to 3 inches (3.8 to 7.6 cm) in diameter, closed at one end and strapped to a shaft of bamboo about 4 ft (1 m) long.
 The iron tube acted as a combustion chamber and contained well-packed black powder propellant.
 A rocket carrying about one pound (~500 gm) of powder could travel almost 1,000 yards (~900 m).

 According to Stephen Oliver Fought and John F. Guilmartin, Jr. in Encyclopædia Britannica (2008):